Robert-Hughes/SanctuaryPlayer/README.md

 * Needs to be clearer that the lock button needs to be slid to the right
    * Also, prevent it from being dragged to the left (off the edge of the screen)?
 * Move lock slider into player-controls-mid, so moves out of the way when the menu opens
-* Make saved positions table selectable to copy into clipboard?
 * Hover text for relative times (2 days ago) should show the absolute time
 * When first set favourite qualities, it will pretty quickly set the new quality but the dropdown won't update until you close and re-open the menu
 * Open Menu then click in the space above it (to the left of the menu button) - it should probably close the menu but doesn't